-As announced on Thursday 28 August 2025, the Wesfarmers Board has recommended a capital management initiative by which Wesfarmers shareholders will receive a distribution of $1.50 per share, comprising a return of capital of $1.10 per share (Capital Component) and a fully-franked special dividend of $0.40 per share (Dividend Component).
+As announced on Thursday 28 August 2025, the Wesfarmers Board recommended a capital management initiative to Wesfarmers shareholders of $1.50 per share, comprising a return of capital of $1.10 per share (Capital Component)

-The return of capital is subject to shareholder approval at the 2025 Annual General Meeting (AGM) on 30 October 2025.
-Payment of the special dividend is subject to shareholders approving the return of capital.
-The final form of the distribution is also subject to a final ruling from the Australian Taxation Office (ATO).
+Shareholders voted in favour of the return of capital at the 2025 Annual General Meeting (AGM) on Thursday 30 October 2025.
+The final form of the distribution

-If approved, the total distribution will be approximately $1,703 million and will be paid on Thursday 4 December 2025.
-The record date for determining entitlements to receive the Capital Component and Dividend Component will be 4:00pm (Perth time) on Thursday 6 November 2025.
+The total distribution amount was approximately $1,703 million and was paid on Thursday 4 December 2025.
+The record date for determining entitlements to receive the Capital Component and Dividend Component was 4:00pm (Perth time) on

-Set out below is some information and frequently asked questions in relation to the proposed 2025 capital management initiative.
+Set out below is some information and frequently asked questions in relation to the 2025 capital management initiative.
 Please refer to the 2025 Notice of Annual General Meeting for further information.

 General information